edc061598/m1-0524-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the `className` property of element objects?
-  Property of DOM elements that allows you to access and manipulate the CSS classes applied to an element.
+- What is the `className` property of element objects? hello Property of DOM elements that allows you to access and manipulate the CSS classes applied to an element.
 - How do you update the CSS class attribute of an element using JavaScript? using the .className attribute for the querySelector.